Reanalyzing the ringdown signal of GW150914 using the F-statistic method: Discussion and Conclusion

 Undoubtedly, the analysis of the ringdown signal from additional \ac{GW} events utilizing the $\fs$ is crucial.
-The $\fs$ is more efficient since extrinsic parameters can be analytically maximized.
+The $\fs$ is more efficient since ${\bm B}$ can be analytically maximized.
 Prior to this, our intention is to incorporate the $\fs$ into ringdown analyses for future detectors such as Einstein Telescope \citep{2010CQGra..27s4002P}, Cosmic Explorer \citep{2019BAAS...51g..35R}, Laser Interferometer Space Antenna \citep{LISA_arxiv2017}, TianQin \citep{TQ_2015,TianQin:2020hid}, Taiji \citep{1093nsrnwx116}, and DECIGO \citep{Kawamura:2020pcg}.
 Furthermore, our proposed framework exhibits flexibility for extension to \ac{BH} spectroscopy based on \ac{NR} waveforms and future detector-identified events.
 It also serves as an effective instrument for testing \ac{GR} and constraining non-Kerr parameters (see e.g. Ref.~\cite{Gu:2023eaa}).
+The data that support the figures of this article are openly available \citep{hai_tian_2024_14192256}.